CZ-NIC/dns-probe/doc/Installation.rst

 - DPDK (only for DPDK version)
 - libnuma-dev (only for DPDK version)

-The following instrfuctions describe how to compile DNS Probe and the remaining dependencies.
+The following instructions describe how to compile DNS Probe and the remaining dependencies.
 Also this approach installs all dependencies into local directory ``dp-dep``.